pablovazquezg/expense-manager/README.md

 # Expense Manager ![Static Badge](https://img.shields.io/badge/Made_with_love_in-NYC-red)

-> `expense-manager` **is an LLM-powered utility** that can consolidate and categorize all your personal financial transactions (both income and expenses), and **helps you get a clear picture of where your money comes from, and where it goes 💸**
+> **`expense-manager` is an LLM-powered utility** that can consolidate and categorize all your personal financial transactions and **helps you get a clear picture of where your money comes from, and where it goes 💸**